 If you regularly follow my blog you know that I recently got an HTC Droid Incredible smartphone.
-This phone has a native screen resolution of 480x320 pixels.
+This phone has a native screen resolution of 480×320 pixels.
 MPEG4 video with AAC audio is supported in both the .mp4 and .3gp container formats.

+I’ve shown previously how install the Chromium web browser in Ubuntu.
+Today I’m going to show you how to easily enable the Adobe Flash plugin for use in Chromium.
 You’ve probably already installed the Flash plugin for Mozilla Firefox, but if not, install it from the command line with: